axyut/writeups/cryptopals/README.md

 ## [Set 8: Abstract Algebra](https://cryptopals.com/sets/8)

 I have done the first two sets.
 I will be doing the rest of the sets in the future.
 I will be documenting my progress in this repository.
 Mosts of the set's solution are written in Golang, javascript and Python.

+# How to Run

+- Uncomment the specific challenge import and call to the function you want to run in `main.go` at root of project.
+- Run `go run *.go` from root of project.
+For windwows, run `go run .` from root of project.